 Salt-Free Tips

-I recently learned that there is a canned tuna with reduced salt content (up to 80% less).
-It has been on the market for sure for some time, but unfortunately, it is not available in all supermarkets, so I missed it.
-For those who have difficulty finding it, it is available online (–> here the Nostromo in 3 cans).
+I recently learned that there is a low-salt canned tuna (a whopping 80% less).
+It’s surely been on the market for a while, but unfortunately, it’s not found in all supermarkets, so I missed it.
+For those who have trouble finding it, it is available online (–> here the Nostromo with 3 cans).

-It has a declared salt content on the label of 0.16 g (per 100 g of product), compared to values (both for tuna in oil and natural) that usually range from 1.1 to 1.7 g.
+It has a declared salt content of 0.16 g (per 100 g of product), against values (both for tuna in oil and natural) that usually range from 1.1 to 1.7 g.

-It is likely that students are not very interested in low sodium cooking (but their parents probably are). 😅 But starting to be aware can only be beneficial, so I invite everyone to read my usual piece of advice:
+It’s likely that students aren’t very interested in low-sodium cooking (but their parents probably are). 😅 But becoming aware of it can only be beneficial, so I encourage everyone to read my usual tips in pills:

-▫ Gradually decrease the salt, the palate must gradually get used to it and should not notice the progressive reduction.
+▫ Gradually decrease salt, the palate needs to get used to the progressive reduction.

 ▫ Use spicy vegetables or fruits.
 Garlic, onion, lemon, orange…

-▫ Avoid cooking in water, prefer cooking methods that do not disperse flavors (griddle, foil, steam, microwave)
+▫ Avoid cooking in water, prefer cooking methods that don’t disperse flavors (grill, foil, steam, microwave)

 ▫ Avoid bringing the salt shaker to the table!

-▫ Sometimes allow yourself to break the rule.
-It’s good for your mood and helps you persevere.
+▫ Sometimes break the rule.
+It’s good for the mood and helps to persevere.

 Follow Me!

-On the WhatsApp channel and on Instagram, on the Facebook page, on my Pinterest boards, in my two groups: Catia’s Group, in the kitchen and beyond and Just what I was looking for! and if you like… subscribe to my Newsletter
+In the WhatsApp channel and on Instagram, on the Facebook page, on my Pinterest boards, in my two groups: Catia’s group, in the kitchen and beyond and Exactly what I was looking for! and if you like… sign up for my Newsletter

 Light and Tasty:

-I say goodbye with the super quick first courses from my colleagues at the Light and Tasty Team:
+I greet you with my colleagues’ ultra-fast first courses from the Light and Tasty Team: